caspergrl/GT-UX-UI-Dec2022-June2023/01-week/01-lesson.md

     - A persona (also user persona, customer persona, buyer persona, or proto-persona) in user-centered design is a fictional character created to represent a user type.

     - Proto-personas are an ad hoc, non-research-backed articulation of a customer archetype.
 Proto-personas are used as a starting point.
 It is the role of the researchers to validate or invalidate the proto-persona.
+UNLIKE user personas which are backed by DATA, proto personas are hypothetical.

 2. When it is used: